 The Su Gologone hotel, in the mountains to the east of Sardinia, rambles over the hillside with numerous open-air groupings of lounges to tempt weary visitors.
-The whole complex is full of art works, pottery and framed textiles, including examples of exquisitely embroidered regional dress.
-It’s also a place for some serious shopping if you have the time and the money.
+The whole complex is full of artworks, pottery and framed textiles, including examples of exquisitely embroidered regional dress.
+It’s also a place for some serious shopping if you have the time and money.

 Our second amazing Sardinia accommodation was a farm stay at Il Muto di Gallura not far from the town of Aggius in the north of Sardinia.
 It is granite country here, and the many farm buildings are built with the stone in a very rustic country.
 Il Muto is a working farm with pigs, cows, donkeys, goats etc. Our hosts also make their own wine.

-We were serenaded by a local male singing group – four men ranging from 30s to late 70s sang the most amazing harmonies.
-In a traditional form the men stand in a huddle facing inwards while they concentrate on harmonising their voices.
+We were serenaded by a local male singing group – four men ranging from the 30s to late 70s sang the most amazing harmonies.
+In a traditional form, the men stand in a huddle facing inwards while they concentrate on harmonising their voices.